 Key takeaways

-- Tax attorneys help you get the best result from the IRS.
+- Tax attorneys help you negotiate the best result from the IRS.

-- They provide peace of mind and guidance in dealing with complex tax laws.
+- They provide peace of mind and guidance when you’re dealing with complex tax laws.

 What Is a Tax Attorney and What Do They Do?

 A tax attorney is a tax professional who focuses most of their time on interpreting and applying tax laws.
-These types of tax professionals are highly skilled and have a solid understanding of tax policies and regulations at the federal and state levels.
-They understand not just the legal theories behind these laws but also how those theories can affect taxpayers.
+They’re highly skilled and have a solid understanding of federal and state tax policies and regulations, and how these laws affect taxpayers.

 Tax attorneys have graduated from law school, obtained a license to practice law, and passed their respective state bar exam.
-Equipped with these qualifications, a tax attorney is prepared to be your legal representative and serve as a middleman between you and the IRS.
-They can also advise you on the best course of action when encountering a tax problem or dilemma.
+Equipped with these qualifications, a tax attorney is prepared to advise you of the best course of action and represent you in front of the IRS.

 Types of Situations Where a Tax Attorney Can Help